adamant/adamant.language.reference/tuples.md

 ## Indexing Tuples

 You can also access the fields of a tuple by index.
+Tuple indexes are one based because we normally refer to the first item in the tuple.

 	let t = new [1, 2, 3];

-	let x = t.0;
+	let x = t.1;
-	let y = t.1;
+	let y = t.2;
-	let z = t.2;
+	let z = t.3;

-TODO: it looks weird to access the zeroth item as `t.0`, perhaps tuple indexes should start at 1, but then that would be inconsistent with arrays.
+Note: `x.1.2` is a syntax error because it parses as `x .
+1.2`.
+To avoid this write `x.1 .2` or `(x.1).2`.
+However, use of nested tuples is discouraged.